quasarframework/quasar/docs/src/pages/vue-components/carousel.md

 title: Carousel
 ---

 The QCarousel component allows you to display more information with less real estate, using slides.
-Useful for creating Wizards too.
+Useful for creating Wizards or an image gallery too.

 ## Installation
 <doc-installation :components="['QCarousel', 'QCarouselControl', 'QCarouselSlide']" />